Probabilistic Kernel Function for Fast Angle Testing: Abstract

 \section{Abstract}

-In this paper, we study the angle testing problem in high-dimensional Euclidean spaces and propose two projection-based probabilistic kernel functions, one designed for angle comparison and the other for angle thresholding.
-Unlike existing approaches that rely on random projection vectors drawn from Gaussian distributions, our approach leverages reference angles and employs a deterministic structure for the projection vectors.
-Notably, our kernel functions do not require asymptotic assumptions, such as the number of projection vectors tending to infinity, and can be both theoretically and experimentally shown to outperform Gaussian-distribution-based kernel functions.
-We further apply the proposed kernel function to Approximate Nearest Neighbor Search (ANNS) and demonstrate that our approach achieves a 2.5X $\sim$ 3X higher query-per-second (QPS) throughput compared to the state-of-the-art graph-based search algorithm HNSW.
+In this paper, we study the angle testing problem in the context of similarity search in high-dimensional Euclidean spaces and propose two projection-based probabilistic kernel functions, one designed for angle comparison and the other for angle thresholding.
+Unlike existing approaches that rely on random projection vectors drawn from Gaussian distributions, our approach leverages reference angles and adopts a deterministic structure for the projection vectors.
+Notably, our kernel functions do not require asymptotic assumptions, such as the number of projection vectors tending to infinity, and can be theoretically and experimentally shown to outperform Gaussian-distribution-based kernel functions.
+We apply the proposed kernel function to Approximate Nearest Neighbor Search (ANNS) and demonstrate that our approach achieves a 2.5$\times$--3$\times$ higher query-per-second (QPS) throughput compared to the widely-used graph-based search algorithm HNSW.
+Our code and data are available at \url{https://github.com/KejingLu-810/KS}.